Our joint accounts

 If you’re applying for a new account online, over the phone or in a branch, you can add a joint account holder during your application.

-If you already have an account, you can add or remove account holders by printing off and filling out either a current account form (818 KB) or savings account form (952 KB).
+If you already have an account, you can add or remove account holders by printing off and filling out either a Current account form (PDF - 323 KB) or savings account form (PDF - 153 KB).
 You’ll also need to send us some ID with your request.
 Please check our ID requirement list to see what types we accept before starting your application.

 When you’re ready, you can send your completed form to: